matjaz/info.matjaz.candy/README.md

 ## Condition cards
 - Cloud connected
-- Check when has run (not survices reboot)
+- Check when has run (not survives reboot)

 ## Action cards
 - Enable/disable all flows in folder